csmithit/csmithit/README.md

 - 👋 Hi, I’m Cody Smith, aspiring developer and career IT engineer.
 - 👀 I’m interested in C++,Python,JavaScript,IT Security,Virtualization and more!
-- 🌱 I’m currently learning ASIO (cross-platform networking) and wxWidgets (cross-platform GUI) C++ libraries.
+- 🌱 I’m currently learning ASIO (cross-platform networking) and wxWidgets (cross-platform GUI) C++ libraries, along with GUI coding in native Win32 API.
 - 💞️ I’m looking to collaborate on just about any interesting projects.
 - 📫 You can reach me by email.